Beramos/scholarly-pandoc/README.md

 This is my setup for rich scholarly markdown.

 ## Disclaimer
 Most of the templates and scripts are developed or inspired by others.
 I've only made minor changes to tailor the style to my own preferences.
-This is scholarly markdown is currently work-in-progress.

 ## Installation
 * Clone this repository.